evpo/EncryptPad/README.md

 As you see, other OpenPGP implementations can also use EncryptPad keys.

 <div id="epd-file-format" />
-##EPD File Format When Encrypting With a Key
+##EPD file format when encrypting with a key

 There are three different structures a saved file can have depending on protection mode: